meloniq/yak/yak-for-wordpress/readme.txt

     > UPS

 On the options tab, you will now see a section for each option you've entered where you can enter a fixed total cost for an order, a fixed cost per item (for the first item and then subsequent items), or a cost by weight.

+= How do I use HTML in my confirmation email? =

+As long as your mail message starts with &lt;html&gt; and ends with &lt;/html&gt; then it should automatically generate the correctly encoded mail message.

 == Screenshots ==